balancer/code-review/rate-providers/InceptionLRTRateProvider.md

 ## Conclusion
 **Summary judgment: SAFE**

-This RateProvider is expected to work well with Balancer pools.
+These RateProviders are expected to work well with Balancer pools.
 Especially the concerns around upgradeability of part of the pricing pipeline is guarded behind a TimeLock of 24 hours, which allows LPs to take action in case they do not agree with the to be executed upgrades.